 A light, fluffy, blueberry filled muffin, with a crumble top.
-These muffins are so tender and delicious and make a great snack or breakfast.
+These are so tender and delicious and make a great snack or breakfast.
+Homemade blueberry muffins are bursting with flavor!

 If you love blueberries as much as I do, try these blue berry recipes that are my favorite: Pineapple Fruit Salsa, Blueberry Coconut Peach Frozen Lemonade, Blueberry Chipotle BBQ Glazed Pork Tenderloin or Blueberry Banana Bread.